petersonfs/petersonfs.github.io/_posts/2011-08-25-what-is-the-method-method-missing-in-ruby.md

 categories: ruby
 permalink: what-is-the-method-method-missing-in-ruby
 author: Peterson Santos
+headline: "Do you really know how 'method_missing' works?
+Check it out :)"
 ---

 If you began studying ruby and went looking for some gems, probably should have seen a method called “method_missing” and should probably not have understood anything (at least i didn’t understand the first time).
 So will a brief explanation of what it’s and how it can help in our implementation.